dizyweather/IntroToRobotics-Projects/README.md

 Tiago
 - The Tiago robot is a much more complex robot with LIDAR, optional arms, and cameras.
-- First I learned how to gather, transform, and store LIDAR point clouds.
+- First I learned how to use homogenous transformations to transform our LIDAR point clouds in world coordinates.
 - Using those point clouds to generate a probablistic map
 - Create a configuration space (cspace) using the probablistic map
 - Able to use pathfinding algorithms like A* to generate paths on the cspace